OliverMorla/peak-educational-systems/readme.md

 This prototype was built using a stack comprising of Next.js 13, TypeScript, React, HTML, CSS, JS, MySQL, and AWS.
 For emailing functionalities, the application integrates with Mailchimp and EmailJS.

+## Project Status

+The project is currently in progress and under active development.

 ## Features

 - **Membership**: Visitors can sign up and become a member for free.